(Lakes Cave, Planitero & beyond)

 “Tower House of Petmezas” (Petmezaion Tower).

-Vigla is one of the elements we find quite often in the towers of mountainous Gortynia, in Mani, and other places of Peloponnese.
-Over the years, repairs and alterations have changed the look of the tower, but did not substantially alter its character.
-Until recently, the tower belonged to the Vice Admiral and for many years President of the Greek Red Cross, Golino Petmeza, and now belongs to his son, Antonios Petmezas.
-The men of Petmesas family during the Revolution played a leading role.
+Vigla is one of the elements we often find in the towers of mountainous Gortynia, Mani, and other places of the Peloponnese.
+Over the years, repairs and alterations have changed the look of the building but did not substantially alter its character.
+Until recently, the tower belonged to the Vice Admiral and, for many years, President of the Greek Red Cross, Golino Petmeza, and now belongs to his son, Antonios Petmezas.
+The men of the Petmesas family during the Revolution played a leading role.

 The road coming down from Chelmos to a beautiful plateau.
 Lousoi villages seen on the left.